2014 Schedule of Events at Atlantis Casino Resort in Reno, Nevada

 COURSE RECORDS: Visit the Results Page for all course records.
 All New Records will be established in 2014 on the new route!

-BIKE SHOP SUPPORT AT THE START LINE AND BIKE SHIPPING: We are pleased to announce that Great Basic Bicycles of Reno, owned by 508 / 308 veteran Rich Staley will servs as the Official Bike Shop of the Silver State 508.
-They will have a neutral support van on the course on Sunday morning for the first 25 miles of the race (when your support teams are already up the road, waiting for you).
+BIKE SHOP SUPPORT AT THE START LINE AND BIKE SHIPPING: Great Basin Bicycles of Reno, owned by 508 / 308 veteran Rich Staley will serve as the Official Bike Shop of the Silver State 508.
+They will have a neutral support van on the course on Sunday morning for the first 38 miles of the race (when your support teams are already up the road, waiting for you).
 If you want to pre-order anything special or extra for the race, or you need to ship a bike out in advance, then we recommend Bicycle John's for all your 508 needs!
 Contact them by phone (775) 825-8258 or at 8048 S Virginia St Reno, NV 89511 (Map).
 Their Website.

 Our group cut-off date to access our rooming block is September 15, 2014.
 The special booking code, to access our block and special rate, is provided to all registered racers by email during the registration process.